All My Ex's Live in Texas

-"All My Ex's Live In Texas" is a song written by Sanger D. Shafer and Lyndia J. Shafer, and recorded by American country music singer George Strait.
-It was released in April 1987 as the second single from Strait's album Ocean Front Property.
-"All My Ex's Live In Texas" was nominated for Best Male Country Vocal Performance at the 1988 Grammy Awards.
+"All My Ex's Live in Texas" is a song written by Sanger D. Shafer and Lyndia J. Shafer, and recorded by American country music singer George Strait.
+It was released on April 10, 1987 by MCA Records as the second single from Strait's seventh studio album, Ocean Front Property, following the album's title track.
+Becoming his 11th number one hit single, Strait received his first Grammy Award nomination for "All My Ex's Live In Texas" for Best Male Country Vocal Performance at the 1988 Grammy Awards.

+The song has been used in various forms of media, including Strait's version in the films Road House (1989), Necessary Roughness (1991), Cold Creek Manor (2003), Power Rangers (2017), and Bumblebee (2018), and in television with Halt and Catch Fire in 2016, Ash vs Evil Dead in 2015, and Chuck in 2011.
+Canadian rapper Drake name checks Strait and the song in the opening lyrics of his 2012 single "HYFR (Hell Ya Fucking Right)".

-A version of the song recorded by its co-author Sanger D. Shafer appeared in the film Road House, the video game Grand Theft Auto: San Andreas and TV show Ash vs Evil Dead.
-Rapper Drake mentions the song in his single "HYFR".
+Shafer's demo version has been used in the action-adventure game Grand Theft Auto: San Andreas (2004).

-The song "Tip Your Bartender" by New York post-hardcore band Glassjaw, contains the lyric:

-"All my ex's live with hexes."

 The format of the song is that of a list song.

+Musical style and composition

+"All My Ex's Live in Texas" is a Western, Western swing, and honky-tonk song rooted in fiddle and pedal steel guitar.

 Content

-The narrator explains that he had lived most of his life in Texas along the Frio River (Brazos River in Shafer's original recording, Colorado River in his later performances), but that a string of failed relationships with women in that state that ended disastrously (such as going insane, sending the law after him and walking out before the honeymoon) prompted him to flee to Tennessee; he still relives his more pleasant times in Texas by way of Transcendental Meditation each night.
-The song is known for its Western Swing style rhythm.
+The narrator explains that he had lived most of his life in Texas along the Frio River (Brazos River in Shafer's original recording, Colorado River in his later performances), but that a string of failed relationships with women in that state that ended disastrously (such as going insane, sending the law after him and walking out before the honeymoon) prompted him to flee to Tennessee; he still relives his more pleasant times in Texas by way of Transcendental Meditation (TM) each night.
+The song is known for its Western swing style rhythm.

+Cover versions

+Country music singer Jack Ingram covered the song from the television special George Strait: ACM Artist of the Decade All Star Concert.